the-fellowship-co/facade/docs/bylding_backends/working_with_model.md

 ```
 You can learn more about writing database migrations in <a href="https://guides.rubyonrails.org/active_record_migrations.html" target="_blank" rel="noopener noreferrer">ActiveRecord migration guide</a>.

-### In built methods
+### Built-in methods

-The block docs contains the details of all in built methods, their request and response types.
+The block docs contains the details of all built-in methods, their request and response types.
 The block docs will be generated automatically once you deploy.
 After deploying, you use `byld status` to get the link to access your docs.
 Documentation will have all the interface method signature and defintions of the request and response types.

 Model's interface methods can be accessed via the client [Model].client.[method_name] from other blocks and gates.